Healthdirect Free Australian health advice you can count on.

 What causes appendicitis?

 Appendicitis can be caused by an infection or a blockage in the appendix.
-The exact reason for this not known, but it is thought to be caused by food or faeces (poo) getting stuck in the appendix.
-This causes the appendix to become blocked, then inflamed, then infected.
+The exact reason for this is not known.
+It is thought to happen when food or faeces (poo) gets stuck in the appendix.
+This blockage can cause the appendix to become swollen, inflamed and infected.

 When should I see my doctor?

-If you think that you or someone in your care may have appendicitis, it is important that you see a doctor as soon as possible.
+If you think that you or someone you know may have appendicitis, see a doctor as soon as possible.

-If you have significant pain that is made worse by moving or touching your abdomen, go straight to your local emergency department.
+If you have severe pain that gets worse when you move or touch your abdomen, go straight to your local emergency department.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.